Rega's vision of rescuing in all weathers

 21 April: Rega is continually investing in its infrastructure and dense network of helicopter bases.
 After a two-year construction period, the new base in Gordola, near Locarno, is inaugurated – and the inhabitants of Ticino join in the celebrations at the Open Day.

-29 April: The modernised Operations Centre in the Rega Centre at Zurich Airport goes into operation.
+29 April: The modernised Operations Center in the Rega Center at Zurich Airport goes into operation.
 At its heart is a state-of-the-art integrated dispatch system.
 Rega’s rescue missions can now be largely digitalised and thus coordinated more efficiently than ever.

 22 October: In Zernez, the last of Rega’s countrywide radio stations is equipped with brand new devices.
 The modernisation of the 42 stations is part of the major infrastructure project, REMICO, which, among other things, is aimed at upgrading Rega’s radio network.

 1 November: Rega celebrates its 2.5 millionth patron, the seven-strong Kradolfer family from Erlen, Canton Thurgau.
 Never before have so many patronage cards been issued nor has the support of the Swiss population been so great.